-While implant surgery is the most common type, there are added benefits to soft tissue procedures such as DIEP flap and TRAM.
+While implant surgery is the most common type, there are added benefits to soft tissue procedures such as DIEP flap surgery and TRAM flap surgery.

 TRAM is a transverse rectus abdominis, which is a muscle in your lower abdomen between your waist and your pubic bone.
 A flap of your skin, fat and all, or parts of your underlying rectus abdominus muscle are used to reconstruct the breast in a TRAM flap procedure.